revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 </details>

-17.What Will be the output of the following code?
+17.What is the output of the following code?

 ```python
 def salary(**kwargs):